-Guerrero, of Laredo, drives five hours round trip to see specialists with UT Medicine San Antonio, the clinical practice of the School of Medicine at The University of Texas Health Science Center at San Antonio.
+Guerrero, of Laredo, drives five hours round trip to see specialists with UT Health San Antonio, the clinical practice of the Long School of Medicine at The University of Texas Health Science Center at San Antonio.

 She’s pleased with her doctors and speaks admiringly of the new Medical Arts & Research Center (MARC) where they work.
 But the long drive from the Texas-Mexico border means she must schedule doctors’ appointments with great precision.
 “I have three kids,” said Guerrero, who works as the health careers coordinator at the Health Science Center’s Regional Campus in Laredo.
 “I don’t have time to be coming and going all the time.”

 Burkholder is a patient navigator with the MARC’s Musculoskeletal Institute, which helps patients with spine, joint and neuromuscular disorders.
 It includes health care providers in orthopaedics, neurology, neurosurgery, rheumatology and rehabilitation medicine.
 In the course of his job, Burkholder schedules appointments with the various providers, verifies insurance and coordinates tests.

 A fairly recent concept in medicine, patient navigators help chart a course through an ever-more complex health care system and overcome barriers to prompt treatment.
 Qualifications for the job vary, and so do the duties, which in some places range from scheduling appointments to arranging for rides or a foreign language interpreter.

 Burkholder is the MARC’s first patient navigator.
 A second will be hired this year, and more are planned.